polarstreams/polar/docs/getting_started/ON_KUBERNETES.md

-# Getting Started with Barco
+# Getting Started with Barco on Kubernetes

+TODO: NEEDS ADAPTING

 Barco supports producing and consuming events using HTTP APIs.